temach/k8s-training/README.md

 Demo helm chart that installs components: https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo and docs for the helm chart: https://opentelemetry.io/docs/platforms/kubernetes/helm/demo/

-A good choice: Jaeger, FluentBit + Opensearch, Prometheus, Grafana
+Choose: OTEL collector, Jaeger, Opensearch, Prometheus, Grafana

 Registry of library/app integrations with Otel: https://opentelemetry.io/ecosystem/registry/?s=apache

-### Install Prometheus
+# Setup Prometheus

 Take helmfile from kubernetes-istio branch, it has already been done.
 Just disable all components except for prometheus tsdb server.

-### Install OpenTelemetry Collector
+# Setup OpenTelemetry Collector

 Strictly speaking collector is not necessary, metrics/logs/traces can be send directly to the different backends in OTEL format, but collector is nice and it can aggreagate logs (like fluentd)